DanMixerBR/Traducao-SM3DW/README.md

 ﻿# Traducao-SM3DW

-Meet the customized version of WinPE, for computer maintenance via USB device.
-It has great tools, such as CrystalDiskInfo for HD diagnostics, CPU-Z to check system information, Windows scripts and much more...
+Check out the unofficial PT-BR translation of Super Mario 3D World for Wii U and Switch.